YadavYashvant/DearI/content/blog/android-springboot.md

 ---

-By integrating your Spring Boot backend with your Android app using the provided steps and code snippets, you can create a seamless user experience with efficient data exchange between the frontend and backend.
+That's how we can integrate Spring Boot backend with an Android app using the provided steps and code snippets.

+**One thing to be noted is that this is just a demonstration and not any practical application, though one can apply this knowledge to build android apps with springboot as backend.**

 Stay tuned for more tutorials and guides on Android development with Spring Boot!
 Feel free to reach out if you have any questions or need further assistance.